Publicly funded education

 Email Education Department

 You must register for a reception place at your catchment school by 1 November of the year before your child is due to start school.
-The registration of interest form below should be used to tell us about children who will be starting reception in 2018 or later.

-Download registration of interest in a reception place (size 126kb)
+Registration of interest in a reception place

 Find your catchment school

-How primary school places are allocated:
+How primary school places are allocated

 1. have a special educational need and must access a specific school / LAC